johnbedeir/Devops-Tools-Documentation/Docker/Prometheus_Docker/README.md

 ```

-## Access Jenkins from your browser
+## Access Prometheus from your browser

 ```
 http://localhost:9090